galister/wlx-overlay-s/README.md

 opt-level = 1
 ```

-## OpenXR: Overlay opacity

-Translucent overlays are not supported on OpenXR yet.

 ## Scroll wheel doesn't work

 This seems to be an issue specific to Electron apps (Discord, Element, Slack, Spotify) on Wayland.
 Scrolling will work when using these in your web browser.